AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/gettingstarted.md

 #### Authentication

-Once you complete the [Getting Credentials](quickstarts/#getting-credentials), you will receive a zip file with content whose structure varies based on whether you opted to download personalized code samples.
+Once you complete the [Getting Credentials](https://documentservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-extract-api#), you will receive a zip file with content whose structure varies based on whether you opted to download personalized code samples.
 The zip file structures are as follows:

--   **Personalized Download**: Downloads the zip which contains `acrobat-services-sdk-java-samples` with a preconfigured `pdfservices-api-credentials.json` file.
+-   **Personalized Download**: Downloads the zip which contains `adobe-DC.PDFServices.SDK.NET.Samples` with a preconfigured `pdfservices-api-credentials.json` file.
 -   **Non Personalized Download**: Downloads the `pdfservices-api-credentials.json` with your preconfigured credentials.

 After downloading the zip, you can run the samples in the zip directly by setting up the two environment variables `CLIENT_ID` and `CLIENT_SECRET` by running the following cammands :